(Almost) Efficient Mechanisms for Bilateral Trading: Warm Up: Simple Mechanisms for Bilateral Trade

 \section{Warm Up: Simple Mechanisms for Bilateral Trade}

 We begin our investigations by introducing two simple mechanisms that guarantee at least half of the optimal efficiency.
-In the next sections we provide improved approximation ratios that rely on ideas that are presented here in their most crystallized form.
+In the next sections we provide an improved approximation ratio that relies on ideas that are presented here in their most crystallized form.

 The mechanisms that are developed in this section -- as well as all of our mechanisms for the bilateral trade problem -- simply set a price $p$.
 The item is traded if and only if $\valb\geq p$ \emph{and} $\vals\leq p$.
 In case of trade, the buyer pays $p$ and the seller receives the same amount.
 Since the choice of $p$ will depend only on the the distributions of the players and not on the actual realizations, this family obviously yields dominant strategy mechanisms that are individually rational and budget balanced.